MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-cash-flow.md

 </thead>
 <tbody>
 <tr>
 <td>The company requests and confirms delivery of goods (that is, a purchase order that has a delivery schedule that is confirmed).
-A treasurer includes information about the expected payments (inflow or outflow) in the cash flow forecast – payment schedule journal (payment plan).
+A treasurer includes information about the expected payments (inflow or outflow) in the cash flow forecast by creating payment schedule journal of type "payment plan".
 </td>
 <td>
 <ul>